 Then the end of the third quarter rolled around.
 Well, the 3:28 mark of the third quarter, to be more accurate.

-That's when the Knicks began a mammoth run that saw them shoot 63.2 percent from the floor and hold Indiana without a field goal for 10 1/2 minutes.
-They outscored the Pacers 30-2 during that stretch, turning a nail-biter into a 105-79 blowout that evened the two teams' best-of-seven Eastern Conference semifinals series at one game each with the series set to shift to Bankers Life Fieldhouse in Indiana for Game 3 on Saturday night.
+That's when the Knicks began a mammoth run that saw them shoot 63.2 percent from the floor, hold Indiana without a field goal for 10 1/2 minutes and outscore the Pacers 30-2, turning a nail-biter into a 105-79 blowout that evened the two teams' best-of-seven Eastern Conference semifinals series at one game each with the series set to shift to Bankers Life Fieldhouse in Indiana for Game 3 on Saturday night.

-But before we look forward to the weekend, let's look back at that run, which began with just under 3 1/2 minutes remaining in the third.
+But before we look forward to the weekend, let's look back at that run, which began with 3:28 remaining in the third.

 That's when George Hill drilled a 3-pointer off a feed from Lance Stephenson to cap a 10-4 run that put the Pacers up 64-62.
 After that, Knicks star Carmelo Anthony missed a 3-pointer — his 10th missed shot in 17 tries to that point — that was rebounded by Pacers power forward David West ... and then Indiana coach Frank Vogel called a timeout.
 It seemed somewhat curious at the time, given the momentum Indy had built up, but his starters had all played the entire third quarter to that point and Vogel apparently wanted to get them a rest — especially center Roy Hibbert, who took a seat in favor of reserve big man Jeff Pendergraph.